russross/blackfriday/README.md

 Asciidoc, that allows for large documents to be written.
 It is specifically designed to write internet drafts and RFCs for the IETF.

+It can currently output HTML5 or XML2RFC v3 XML.
+Other output engines could be easily added.

-It is paranoid about its input (so you can safely feed it user-supplied data), it is fast, it supports the following extensions:
+It is fast and it supports the following extensions:

 * tables
 * definition lists